 Eight hotels with a combined total of 1,095 rooms will open in the state of New South Wales in 2019, and in 2020, the 586-room W Hotel Sydney is scheduled to open its doors.
 In Hobart, the capital of Tasmania, the 128-room The Tasman will open in 2019 as part of Marriott International’s Luxury Collection.

 According to STR, Australia’s 2018 hotel occupancy dipped 0.2% to 75.3%, average daily rate increased 1.4% to 188.67 Australian dollars ($135.31) and revenue per available room rose 1.2% to AU$142.09 ($101.90).

 “Capital cities Sydney, Melbourne and Hobart recorded over 80% occupancy,” Burke said, who added this is also true of Cairns in the state of Queensland, the gateway to the Great Barrier Reef.

-David Brown, general manager of View Hotels Group, an independent china with three properties in Sydney, Melbourne and Brisbane, said the increased demand for rooms and general rosy outlook for Australian hotels is riding on growth in both domestic and international visitor numbers.
+David Brown, general manager of View Hotels Group, an independent chain with three properties in Sydney, Melbourne and Brisbane, said the increased demand for rooms and general rosy outlook for Australian hotels is riding on growth in both domestic and international visitor numbers.